jqyanes/CS310-S2025/Assignment 1/README.md

 Follow the header format of SolutionTemplate.csv, where the first column is the ID, and the second column is the column in the dataset with the pollution.
-An optional third column is provided if you wish to provide a brief description of why the entry is incorrect (Do not create a unique description for each row, as you will find that the same description can be applied to many rows).
+An optional third column is provided if you wish to provide a brief description of why the entry is incorrect (do not create a unique description for each row, as you will find that the same description can be applied to many rows).